Investing Mastery with Nick Sleep: Nomad's Costco Investment

 “Costco bought 2m designer jeans from an exporter and shipped them into international waters and re- imported the jeans for an all-in price of U$22 or so per pair.
 This was U$10 less than the firm had sold the jeans for in the past (offering the potential for a 50% mark-up) and half the cost of most other retailers.
 One buyer recommended taking a higher gross margin than was usual (i.e., more than the usual 14% mark-up) as no one would know.
 Apparently Sinegal insisted on the standard mark-up, arguing that if "I let you do it this time, you will do it again".
 The contract with the customer (very low prices) must not be broken.”

 This is not how retailers usually operate.
 They employ high-low price strategies instead, trying to influence store traffic by taking prices up and down.
-Sleep explains how confusing this proposition really is to the customer using an example with a bottle of shampoo.
+Sleep explains how confusing this proposition really is to the customer using an example of a bottle of shampoo.
 Is it worth $2 if the price is systematically reduced to $1 through couponing campaigns?

 The strategy can even backfire according to Sleep, and he outlines how consumers should feel taken advantage of when paying $5 for tissues that they could buy for $4 last week.
-At Costco, the consumer knows – the price is 14% or 15% above wholesale price, period.
+At Costco, the consumer knows – the price is 14% or 15% above the wholesale price, period.

 This strategy has been described by Costco management as “easy to understand and hard to operate,” not surprising, as the temptation often is to mark-up the goods for maximized profit.